chase-moskal/metalshop/metalback/tutorial/readme.md

 1. create a namespace for your app: `kubectl create namespace APPNAME`
     - replace `APPNAME` with the lowercase name of your app, eg `metalshop`

+1. if you need source ips for whitelisting to work
+    - go into digitalocean web ui and find your load balancer
+    - set loadbalancer "proxy protocol" to "true"

 1. give build agent permission to perform the helm upgrade
     - download your cluster's kubeconfig file from digitalocean, and paste the contents as github secret `STAGE_KUBECONFIG`